Info-Tech Research Group's Best of 2024 Report Reveals Key Trends Shaping the Future of IT

 News provided byInfo-Tech Research Group

-TORONTO, Jan.
-7, 2025 /PRNewswire/ - Info-Tech Research Group highlights in its recently published Best of 2024 report that exponential advancements in AI and other emerging technologies are reshaping how organizations are preparing for the future.
+SYDNEY, Jan.
+7, 2025 /CNW/ - Info-Tech Research Group highlights in its recently published Best of 2024 report that exponential advancements in AI and other emerging technologies are reshaping how organisations are preparing for the future.
 The global research and advisory firm's Best of 2024 report showcases the most sought-after resources and trends that defined IT priorities and strategies over the past year.
-Based on trending research consumption and insights, the report indicates that IT leaders are prioritizing building strong operational foundations to stay competitive and drive innovation as they look forward to the coming year.
+Based on trending research consumption and insights, the report indicates that IT leaders are prioritising building strong operational foundations to stay competitive and drive innovation as they look forward to the coming year.
 The firm explains in the new resource that the technology changes experienced over the past 12 months are not just transforming IT departments but are also influencing broader business strategies and decision-making processes in the long term.

+'The Best of 2024 report highlights the critical priorities for IT leaders across the APAC region,' says George Khreish, Managing Partner at Info-Tech Research Group, APAC.
+'To keep pace with the accelerating demands of innovation over the coming year, IT leaders must aggressively adopt exponential technologies while strengthening their core IT capabilities and mastering AI and analytics.
+By preparing to meet the demands of innovation, organisations in APAC can position themselves as leaders in a rapidly transforming digital era.'

-"Our Best of 2024 report details trends that reflect a critical shift in IT leadership, where the emphasis has moved beyond keeping pace and responding to technological change to actively driving it," says Gord Harrison, Chief Research Officer at Info-Tech Research Group.
-"Progressive IT leaders are not just addressing immediate needs but are strategically positioning their organizations to harness the transformative potential of exponential technologies like AI and advanced analytics."
+'Our Best of 2024 report details trends that reflect a critical shift in IT leadership, where the emphasis has moved beyond keeping pace and responding to technological change to actively driving it,' says Gord Harrison, Chief Research Officer at Info-Tech Research Group.
+'Progressive IT leaders are not just addressing immediate needs but are strategically positioning their organisations to harness the transformative potential of exponential technologies like AI and advanced analytics.'

 Key Highlights from Info-Tech's Best of 2024 Report:

-- Strengthening Core IT Foundations: IT leaders prioritized improving service desk performance, data quality, and analytics to enhance operational efficiency.
-Among the most popular resources were Standardize the Service Desk and IT Management & Governance Framework Capstone.
+- Strengthening Core IT Foundations: IT leaders prioritised improving service desk performance, data quality, and analytics to enhance operational efficiency.
+Among the most popular resources were Standardise the Service Desk and IT Management & Governance Framework Capstone.

 - Proactively Addressing Cybersecurity Risks: Blueprints like Develop a Comprehensive IAM Improvement Strategy and Build an Information Security Strategy supported IT leaders in mitigating privacy and security threats.